 Note: There's a maximum file size that you can process depending on your Make subscription.
 Free accounts are limited to 5 MB.

-Add module: LinkedIn - Create a Video Post
+Add module: LinkedIn - Create an Organization Video Post

-Right-click to add a LinkedIn module and select Organization - Create a Video Post.
+Add the LinkedIn app and select the Create an Organization Video Post action.
 Then, connect your account and select the organization first.

 For the File field, make sure to select HTTP - Get a file.
 You can link to the appropriate columns for the Title and Content fields.
 Set the other options however you like and click OK when you're done: